 Owls Head Road Agreement

-The Board agreed to have Town Counsel review the agreement prior to approval.
+The Board agreed by consensus to have Town Counsel review the agreement prior to approval.

 Chair Swenson made a motion to enter nonpublic session pursuant to RSA 91:A-3 II (a) The dismissal, promotion, or compensation of any public employee or the disciplining of such employee, or the investigation of any charges against him or her, unless the employee affected (1) has a right to a meeting and (2) requests that the meeting be open, in which case the request shall be granted; (b) The hiring of any person as a public employee; (c) Matters which, if discussed in public, would likely affect adversely the reputation of any person, other than a member of the public body itself, unless such person requests an open meeting.
 This exemption shall extend to any application for assistance or tax abatement or waiver of a fee, fine, or other levy, if based on inability to pay or poverty of the applicant; (e) Consideration or negotiation of pending claims or litigation which has been threatened in writing or filed by or against the public body or any subdivision thereof, or by or against any member thereof because of his or her membership in such public body, until the claim or litigation has been fully adjudicated or otherwise settled.
 Any application filed for tax abatement, pursuant to law, with any body or board shall not constitute a threatened or filed litigation against any public body for the purposes of this subparagraph.
 Selectman Veisel seconded the motion.
 Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno- aye; Chair Swenson – aye.
-Motion passed, 3-0-0.
+Motion passed 3-0-0.

-The Board entered nonpublic session at 7:37PM.
+The Board entered nonpublic session at 7:37 p.m.

-The Board reentered public session at 8:24PM.
+The Board reentered public session at 8:24 p.m.

 Chair Swenson made a motion to seal the minutes of the nonpublic session of the August 30, 2021 meeting for reasons that it may adversely affect the reputation of one other than the Board.
 Selectman Veisel seconded the motion.
 Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno – aye; Chair Swenson – aye.
-Motion passed, 3-0-0.
+Motion passed 3-0-0.

-Chair Swenson made a motion to hire Shannon Fagar for the position of Town Clerk; such position to be in effect until the next election per NH RSA, at a rate of $20.50 per hour, with a start date of September 6, 2021 and the end of the interim Town Clerk position effective September 13, 2021, subject to the Town’s hiring policy and background checks.
+Chair Swenson made a motion to hire Shannon Fagar for the position of Town Clerk; such position to be in effect until the next election per NH RSA, at a rate of $20.50 per hour with a start date of September 6, 2021 and the end of the interim Town Clerk position effective September 13, 2021, subject to the Town’s hiring policy and background checks.
 Selectman Veisel seconded the motion.
 Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno- aye; Chair Swenson – aye.
-Motion passed, 3-0-0.
+Motion passed 3-0-0.

-Chair Swenson made a motion to hire Kathleen Blaney for the position of Tax Collector and Deputy Town Clerk and move that position from a part time to a full time position; such position to be in effect until the next election per NH RSA, at a rate of $20.00 per hour, with a start date of September 6, 2021, subject to the Town’s hiring policy and background checks.
+Chair Swenson made a motion to hire Kathleen Blaney for the position of Tax Collector and Deputy Town Clerk and move that position from a part time to a full time position; at a rate of $20.00 per hour, with a start date of September 6, 2021, subject to the Town’s hiring policy and background checks.
 Selectman Veisel seconded the motion.

 Chair Swenson made an amendment to include Welfare for the position of the Tax Collector, Deputy Town Clerk.
 Selectman Veisel seconded the amendment.

+Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno – aye; Chair Swenson – aye.
+Amendment to the motion passed 3-0-0.

-Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno- aye; Chair Swenson – aye.
-Amended Motion passed, 3-0-0.
+Roll Call Vote: Selectman Veisel – aye; Selectman Uyeno – aye; Chair Swenson – aye.
+Amended motion passed 3-0-0.